sezna/nps/README.md

 #### options

-This object is used to configure `p-s` with the following options:
+This object is used to configure `nps` with the following options:

 ##### silent

-Setting this to `true` will prevent `p-s` from outputting anything for your script (normally you'll get simple output indicating the command that's being executed).
+Setting this to `true` will prevent `nps` from outputting anything for your script (normally you'll get simple output indicating the command that's being executed).
 This effectively sets the `logLevel` to `disable`.

 ##### logLevel

-This sets the logLevel of `p-s`.
+This sets the logLevel of `nps`.

 ## ENV variables

 ### LOG_LEVEL

-By setting `LOG_LEVEL` environment variable you can control the log level for `p-s`
+By setting `LOG_LEVEL` environment variable you can control the log level for `nps`

 ## Log level